 The insights captured from the first phase were used to inform the creation of a suite of prototypes, designed to illustrate the ‘art of the possible’ in a planning system of the future.

-Our user research themes, and the findings of our horizon scanning research were used as the basis of a series of ‘How might we…’ challenges.
-These challenges then helped frame some of the main issues identified, and explore potential design solutions from which the prototypes were created.
+Our user research themes, and the findings of our horizon scanning research were used as the basis for a series of ‘How might we…’ challenges.
+These challenges then helped frame some of the main issues identified, and explored potential design solutions from which the prototypes were created.

 These prototypes were iterated and improved internally and then evaluated to see if they had succeeded in their goal of illustrating the ‘art of the possible’.

 We captured feedback on these prototypes from representative users, including householder applicants, architects, planning officers, major developers and strategic planners in a series of structured walkthroughs.
 The aims were to validate our thinking and further our understanding of user goals and requirements.